 - A surface coated in dust will absorb rather than repel heat

 The effectiveness of radiant barriers depends entirely upon the reflective properties of the metals used.
-Anything that compromises reflectivity will ultimately compromise overall utility of the barrier.
+Anything that compromises reflectivity will ultimately compromise the overall utility of the barrier.
 So, dust accumulation will always negatively impact reflectivity.

 To ensure that your radiant barrier is protected from its nemesis—dust—you need to have proper ventilation.
 Make sure that vents are unobstructed and air isn’t still.